 SECTION OF POLICY CHANGES Policy review Adding of 'Academy'/ 'principal' and 'board of trustee' to reflect settings that use these terms 1.Introduction Mission Statement - highlighted in blue to ensure that this is personalised to your setting Language change from peer on peer to child-on-on child abuse Addition to staff behaviour policy to include low-level concerns, allegations against staff and whistleblowing safeguarding response to children who go missing from education; and also important that staff determine how best to build trusted relationships with children and young people which facilitates communication.
-Contract Workers added to the list of those that should follow the CP Policy Date change of KCSiE 2021 to KCSiE 2022 throughout 2.Statutory Framework Update of 2022 edition of KCSiE referenced Addition of The Equality Act 2010 (Including Public Sector Equality Duty) and The Human Rights Act 1998 3.DSL/ DDSL Updated section on recommended Training for DSL/ DDSL role as stated in KCSiE 2022 Addition of the link to Prevent in Education on the Hertfordshire Grid Addition under Raising Awareness section of especially new and part-time staff Addition of bullet point highlighting that CP Policy should be available publicly 4.
-The management of Addition of new paragraphs providing more detail about the roles of safeguarding (Governing Body, proprietors and Governing Body, proprietors and management committees.
-Multi-agency working - Making it clear that the Safeguarding partners management referred to within KCSiE in Hertfordshire is Hertfordshire Safeguarding committees) Children Partnership (HSCP) Addition of link to Relationship and Sex education (RSE) and health education publication
+Contract Workers added to the list of those that should follow the CP Policy Date change of KCSiE 2021 to KCSiE 2022 throughout 2.Statutory Framework Update of 2022 edition of KCSiE referenced Addition of The Equality Act 2010 (Including Public Sector Equality Duty) and The Human Rights Act 1998 3.DSL/ DDSL Updated section on recommended Training for DSL/ DDSL role as stated in KCSiE 2022 Addition of the link to Prevent in Education on the Hertfordshire Grid Addition under Raising Awareness section of especially new and part-time staff Addition of bullet point highlighting that CP Policy should be available publicly 4.The management of safeguarding (Governing Body, proprietors and management Addition of new paragraphs providing more detail about the roles of Governing Body, proprietors and management committees.
+Multi-agency working - Making it clear that the Safeguarding partners referred to within KCSiE in Hertfordshire is Hertfordshire Safeguarding Children Partnership (HSCP) committees) Addition of link to Relationship and Sex education (RSE) and health education publication 5.When to be concerned Addition of: All staff should be aware of indicators of abuse and neglect (see below), understanding that children can be at risk of harm inside and outside of the school/college, inside and outside of home and online.
+Exercising professional curiosity and knowing what to look for is vital for the early identification of abuse and neglect so L 1 to 100 k for to vital for the barry identification of abase and fregreet so